tallstackui/tallstackui/CONTRIBUTING.md

 ## Observations

-1. Sometimes it will be necessary to make changes to TasteUi that are reflected in Composer, so use the command: `composer update tasteui/tasteui`
+1. Sometimes it will be necessary to make changes to TasteUi that are reflected in Composer, so use the command: `composer update tasteui/tasteui` after make the changes.
 2. If you want to execute Browser tests, you will need to have Chrome installed.
 After that, run these commands:
 ```shell
 ./vendor/bin/dusk-updater detect --no-interaction